Aaryan-Ajith-Dev/Persistant-Data-Manager/README.md

 The init_transaction just writes '0' to the transaction.dat which contains the number of transactions that are executing / have executed.
 This is used to generate transaction ID.

-## Challenges Faced in implementing concurrency
-- Sharing the bst index among all processes that have opened a repo.

 ## Attempted Solutions for concurrency
 - Can be achieved using OS functionalities to implement file locking and loading the bst in shared memory.